 There are several risks associated with replacing the countertops before you replace outdated cabinets.

-Your layout is locked into place
+Your layout is restricted

 Your kitchen layout is fundamental to the efficiency and function of your kitchen.
 Kitchen design/builders spend quite a bit of time with clients, determining whether or not their existing layout works - and then designing one that "fits" the household better.